Charles Clore: Legacy and commemoration

 The beachfront Charles Clore Park in Tel Aviv is named after Clore.
 It stretches across 30 acres, and families use the seaside park to celebrate birthdays and host barbecues, or even attend city-wide events such as Tel Aviv Pride.
 His father, who died in 1933, is buried in nearby Petah Tikvah.

-In September 1980 thieves stole 19 paintings from Clore's Monaco apartment, including works by Renoir, Monet, Pissarro and Utrillo.
-Clore's butler was found lying on the floor of the apartment after the theft, claiming that he had been attacked by the thieves, but was later found to have collaborated with them.
-The butler later committed suicide in Monaco's prison.
+In September 1980 thieves stole 19 paintings worth £3 million from Clore's Monaco apartment, including works by Renoir, Monet, Pissarro and Utrillo.
+Clore's former butler, Ronald Headford, was found lying on the floor of the apartment after the theft, claiming that he had been attacked by the thieves, but was later found to have collaborated with them.
+Headford later committed suicide in Monaco's prison.

-Clore was loosely connected to the Profumo affair, being a client of Christine Keeler.
-Clore was depicted in Andrew Lloyd-Webber's musical based on the affair, Stephen Ward the Musical.
+Clore was depicted in Stephen Ward the Musical, Andrew Lloyd Webber's musical based on the Profumo affair; he was loosely connected, having been a client of Christine Keeler.
 In 2014 Clore's daughter, Vivien Duffield, saw the musical with William Astor, whose father, William Astor, 3rd Viscount Astor, was also depicted.
-Clore owned several good racehorses, notably Valoris which won the Epsom Oaks in 1966.